richardhaslam/frackit/paper.md

 # Summary

-The numerical simulation of flow and transport phenomena in fractured porous media is an active active field of research, given the importance of fractures in many geotechnical engineering applications, as for example groundwater management [@qian2014], enhanced oil recovery techniques [@torabi2012], geothermal energy [@mcfarland1976; @shaik2011] or unconventional
+The numerical simulation of flow and transport phenomena in fractured porous media is an active field of research, given the importance of fractures in many geotechnical engineering applications, as for example groundwater management [@qian2014], enhanced oil recovery techniques [@torabi2012], geothermal energy [@mcfarland1976; @shaik2011] or unconventional